jmcdo29/nest-commander/apps/docs/docs/features/commander.md

 :::

+You can also make an option completely required, like an argument, by setting `required: true` in the metadata for the option.

 ## The Full Command

 Let's say all we want to do is have our `run` command run the task in another shell, and that's it.
 If we take our above command we can see that it can be ran like so